turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 * Explain when you would want to use a background worker
 * Be able to implement a basic background process
+* What ActiveJob is and how it is similar to ActiveRecord

 #### Intro